quaeler/mta-consumer/README.md

 ## running
 Once the infrastructure is up and running, there are two classes that should be executed:
-* `st.theori.mta.kafka.SparkKafkaConsumer` should be spark-submit with the maven-assembled jar (produced by assailing the package maven target of this project)
+* `st.theori.mta.kafka.SparkKafkaConsumer` should be spark-submit with the maven-assembled jar (produced by invoking the `package` maven target of this project)
 * the `st.theori.mta.Maine` class does the work of polling the MTA feed and then publishing the N-many `MTAMessage` to Kafka &mdash; and then sleeping 5s before polling again